kytos/legacy/napps/kytos/of_l2ls/README.rst

 packet and once the packet is received, the switch adds an entry to the table mapping the mac address of the destination host to a port.
 This process is repeated until all ports with a host connected are mapped.
 This algorithm can be used to update the table when a change is detected.
-Note that, without this application, the switch would acts just as hub, broadcasting all frames to all ports.

 Installing
 ==========

-All the Kytos Network Applications are located in the NApps online repository.
+All of the Kytos Network Applications are located in the NApps online repository.
 To install this NApp, run:

 .. code:: shell